Size and description

 Three parts of Niagara Falls

 American Falls receive some 10% of the total flow of Niagara.
 Nevertheless, even if considered alone, this is a magnificent waterfall, 21-34 m tall and 290 m wide.
 If the height of the talus is added, the height of the falls is 57 m.
-The enormous heap of the talus at the base of falls formed over the last 150 years, when the overhanging ledge of falls fell down.
+The enormous heap of talus at the base of falls formed over the last 150 years, when the overhanging ledge of falls fell down.

 Bridal Veil Falls is just 17 m wide.
 Vertical fall is 24 m, followed by fall over 31 m tall heap of the talus: thus the total height of this fall is 55 m.
-Behind this waterfall formed an alcove: Cave of the Winds, which is some 9 m deep, 40 m tall and 30 m wide.
+Behind this waterfall formed an alcove: Cave of the Winds, which is some 9 m deep, 40 m tall, and 30 m wide.
 Guided tours to this place behind the falls started already in 1841.
-Visiting the cave was an interesting experience because the moving mass of water moves the air as well and in the cave is constant whirlwind which could be as strong as a tropical storm.
+Visiting the cave was an interesting experience because the moving mass of water moves the air as well and in the cave is a constant whirlwind that could be as strong as a tropical storm.
 The cave became dangerous and collapsed in 1954.
 Currently, visitors can descend to the base of falls in this place and enjoy the damp air, splashes, and wind.

 Horseshoe Falls receive some 90% of the Niagara waters.
 This is the tallest of three parts – 51 m tall and 820 m wide, the most admired part of Niagara Falls.